When does the 52 Hike Challenge start?

 Please go to our "Finisher" page and fill out our interview form - mainly questions on how you progressed and how your life has changed for the positive.
 We may feature your story on our website along with your words of wisdom to inspire others!
 Even if you don't have a story or just shy, please submit this form because we want all the finishers to be listed in the finishers section of our website and track how many people complete the challenge every year.
-If that wasn't enough, we also raffle off an awesome prize pack for each finisher submission.
+If that wasn't enough, we also raffle off an awesome prize pack each year you'll be entered into.

 I'm a beginner, will I be able to do these hikes?

 If you have any concerns, we advise you to talk to your doctor before starting any physical fitness activities.
 In our opinion, if you start with walking a mile or two on a flat dirt path, you will be able to build from there.
 When Phillip was 80 pounds overweight, he was still able to hike 3-5 miles on easy terrain, albeit slowly, and with a lot of rest breaks (but great for stopping to take photos).

 How many miles should I be increasing to each week?